fsantanna/go-ipfs/IPPS.md

 Every time someone publishes a new file to `cool-channel`, Bob is notified with the hash of the new file.

 Bob can avoid duplicate notifications as follows:

 ```
 bob@HOST2$ ipfs sub cool-channel | awk '!a[$0]++'
 QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG
+...
 ```

-To read the contents of the submission, Bob uses `ipfs cat`:
+To read the contents of the new submission, Bob then uses `ipfs cat`:

 ```
 bob@HOST2$ ipfs cat QmfM2r8seH2GiRaC4esTjeraXEachRt8ZsSeGaWTPLyMoG